hrgeek/InputParameterMiner/README.md

 # InputParameterMiner
-Here is a Website input parameter miner!
+Here Is A Website Input Parameter Miner!